 Site Background - Bridgeton Sanitary Landfill

 On Dec.
 23, 2010, Bridgeton/Republic reported the landfill was experiencing elevated temperatures on some gas extraction wells.
 The facility began testing landfill gas from the gas extraction system and found elevated hydrogen and carbon monoxide and reduced methane concentrations, which is indicative of a subsurface smoldering event.
-The Solid Waste Management Program has been meeting with Bridgeton/Republic staff and facility consultants to gather and analyze data and information concerning the elevated temperatures at the landfill.
+The Missouri Department of Natural Resources' Solid Waste Management Program (SWMP) has been meeting with Bridgeton/Republic staff and facility consultants to gather and analyze data and information concerning the elevated temperatures at the landfill.

 Note: Subsurface smoldering event or fire -- These reactions occur more slowly without a visible flame or quantities of smoke and may be deep within the landfill.
 Normally, an actual flame will not be observed.
 The only time this type of event or fire results in a visible flame or smoke is when the subsurface event or fire is excavated and exposed to the atmosphere.